 Prove that rank(XTX)=rank(X) for any n×d matrix X.

-The matrix XTX is hugely important for our regression problem, and you’ll also see in Homework 5 that it helps define the covariance matrix of our data.
+The matrix XTX is hugely important for our regression problem, and you’ll also see in a homework that it helps define the covariance matrix of our data.

 Solution